Comparing Major Moving Truck Rental Agencies

 Newer Trucks Are Always More Expensive to Rent

 It's a common misconception that newer trucks are always more expensive.
 Companies like Penske, known for having newer fleets, often have competitive pricing.
-Data from Consumer Reports shows that newer trucks are not only more fuel-efficient but can also be cost-effective in the long run due to fewer mechanical issues.
+Data from Consumer Reports show that newer trucks are not only more fuel-efficient but also more cost-effective in the long run because they have fewer mechanical issues.

 Local Companies Are Always Cheaper Than National Ones

 While local companies might offer lower base prices, they often lack the range of services and equipment that national companies provide.
-A report by the Better Business Bureau indicated that 40% of complaints about moving truck rentals were related to unexpected fees from local companies.
+A report by the Better Business Bureau indicated that 40% of complaints about moving truck rentals involved unexpected fees from local companies.

 Booking Online Guarantees Truck Availability

 Many assume that booking online guarantees the truck will be available on the moving day.
 However, overbooking is a common issue in the industry.
 According to a J.D.
-Power study, 22% of customers faced availability issues despite having a reservation, leading to delays and increased costs.
+Power study, 22% of customers experienced availability issues despite having reservations, resulting in delays and higher costs.

 Unique Insights and Practical Money Saving Tips